 Located at the mouth of the Taunton River, Fall River has fun and entertainment everyone will love!
-Check out the Quequechan River, for which the town is named after, or have a night of cultural enjoyment at one of the many performances throughout the year or stop by one of the many Portuguese restaurants for a savory, authentic meal.
+Check out the Quequechan River Rail Trail, for which the town is named after, or have a night of cultural enjoyment at one of the many performances throughout the year or stop by one of the many Portuguese restaurants for a savory, authentic meal.